tisan-das/tisan-das.github.io/_posts/2023-06-04-Intro-to-Design-Pattern.md

     }
 ```

 The relationship between Window and WindowImp is an example of the Bridge pattern.
-The intent behind bridge pattern is to allow separate class hierarchies to work together even as they evolve independetly.
+The intent behind the bridge pattern is to allow separate class hierarchies to work together even as they evolve independently.

 ### User Operation
-THe user operations are performed through the menu items, buttons and keyboard shortcuts.
-However, as the same operation can be performed in different ways for example through the menu, and also through the keyboard shortcut.
+The user operations are performed through menu items, buttons, and keyboard shortcuts.
+However, the same operation can be performed in different ways for example through the menu, and also through the keyboard shortcut.

-The request can be encapsulated, with the help of Command abstract class to provide an interface for issuing a request.
-Subclasses implements the execute in different ways to fulfill different requests.
-MenuItem simply invokes execute() on it's Command object to carry out the requests.
+The request can be encapsulated, with the help of the Command abstract class to provide an interface for issuing a request.
+Subclasses implement the execution in different ways to fulfill different requests.
+MenuItem simply invokes execute() on its Command object to carry out the requests.
 ![](../images/system-design-case-study/menuItemCommand.png)

 To support undo-redo functionality, need to define a command list executed.
-Conceptually the command history looks like following:
+Conceptually the command history looks like the following:
 ![](../images/system-design-case-study/undoRedo.png)
 It's to be noted that undo and redo functionality should be meaningful.
-For example, if same operation was perfoemed multiple times consecutively, the undo-redo operation should do the changes as a whole, rather than having user perfom the operation the exact same number of times.
+For example, if the same operation was performed multiple times consecutively, the undo-redo operation should do the changes as a whole, rather than having the user operate the same number of times.

-The command pattern pescribes a unifrom interface for issuing requests, allows the client to handle multiple requests with same set of operations.
-The interface shields client from request implementation.
+The command pattern prescribes a uniform interface for issuing requests and allows the client to handle multiple requests with the same set of operations.
+The interface shields the client from request implementation.

-### Spelling checking and Hypenation:
+### Spelling checking and Hyphenation:
-Both spelling check and hypentation depends upon textual analysis.
-The problem is similar to the formatting problem, as multiple algorithm exists to for these problem.
-However it's slightly different in a way, as there's two piece to the puzzle:
+Both spelling check and hyphenation depend upon textual analysis.
+The problem is similar to the formatting problem, as multiple algorithms exist for these problems.
+However, it's slightly different in a way, as there are two-piece to the puzzle:
 1. Accessing information scattered over glyphs
 2. Analysis

-##### 1. Accessing infromation scattered over glyphs: Encpsulate access and traversal
+##### 1. Accessing information scattered over glyphs: Encapsulate access and traversal
 By using an abstract class Iterator, a general interface of access and traversal is defined.

 ![](../images/system-design-case-study/iteratorPattern.png)

-The glyph subclass that has children overrides the CreateIterator to return an instane of different Iterator subclass, which subclass depends on the structure that stores the children.
+The glyph subclass that has children overrides the CreateIterator to return an instance of different Iterator subclass, which subclass depends on the structure that stores the children.

 ```cpp
     Iterator<Glyph*>* Row::CreateIterator(){